duncanbradley/thesis/reproducibility.md

 buildmer

 ## Reproducibility

-Reproducibility also fits in with this quantitative, positivist approach.

 In recent years, the typical model for conducting and publishing scientific research has been intensely scrutinised.
 This has prompted serious concern about whether reported findings can be trusted.
 For example, Ioannidis (2005) estimated that published research may consist of more falsehoods than true assertions.
 Researchers also report that in Psychology, many studies are not equipped to generate reliable results (Fraley and Vazire, 2014) and the literature is afflicted with a high rate of false-positive findings (Simmons et al., 2011).
 A large-scale project performing replications of psychology experiments revealed that the evidence for many established conclusions was not as strong as initially reported (Open Science Collaboration, 2015).
 A survey of over 1500 researchers found widespread perception that science was facing a ‘crisis’ (Baker, 2016).
 However, this recognition also has provoked concerted efforts to address these problems in research, through the Open Science movement (Cruwell et al., 2019).